fluree/docs.flur.ee/src/content/0.13.0/docs/identity/signatures.md

 In the case of transactions, if you send a transaction to `/transact` or to `/graphql`, the transaction will be signed with a default private key.

 If you do need to specify a signature, such as in the case of testing out user permissions, you can submit a [signed transaction](#signed-transactions) to the `/command` endpoint.
+As of `v0.13.0`, you can also submitted an unsigned command to the `/command` endpoint, but only `fdb-open-api` is true.

 ### NPM Package